 Working for the Bohm Theatre in the summer of 2015, Matt developed a marketing strategy to help attract customers to the theatre.
 This included updating social media and drafting press releases.
 Matt also assisted with the day-to-day operations to ensure that customers received the best experience possible.
 Additionally, Matt was able to observe what was needed to operate a nonprofit focused on the arts.
 He plans on applying this knowledge to a possible career with community symphonies.

 "I had an incredible experience working for the Bohm Theatre this summer," Matt said.
 "I learned about marketing tactics, film arts and the essentials about running a nonprofit organization.
 This internship opened new doors for a potential career in arts marketing, and I am currently working for the Bohm as their first social media coordinator.
 I am thankful for all of the support the Class of 1960 Albion Community Intern Endowment gave me this summer."

 City of Albion

 "I came to Albion College not only because of what the college has to offer but because of the opportunities that I saw in the City of Albion as well.
 I wanted to play an instrumental part in the revitalization efforts and learn something along the way.
 In the spring of 2015 I was lucky enough to have the opportunity to intern for the new city manager of Albion, Dr. Sheryl Mitchell.
-So far it has been not only a wonderful hands-on educational experience but it has also been a great way for me to voice my ideas and bring about change in the community."
+It was not only a wonderful hands-on educational experience but it was also a great way for me to voice my ideas and bring about change in the community."